-This all took place during our annual Climate & Sustainability Month, where King's welcomed more than 800 students, staff and alumni to 39 social and educational events.
+This all took place during our annual Climate & Sustainability Month, where King's welcomed over 800 students, staff and alumni to 39 social and educational events.
 Across 2022-23, we organised 194 hours of events on topics from indigenous rights to seed bomb making workshops, reaching 2,178 people.

-The King's Climate Action Network grew to 433 members, with one-quarter volunteering to support projects on energy, cycling, schools engagement, supply chains, community listening and education.
-The Sustainability Champions programme, which empowers our community to make positive and sustainable changes to their work environments, now includes 366 staff members and 62 teams, with 39 teams receiving Gold, Silver, Bronze or Foundation Awards in 2022-23.
+The King's Climate Action Network grew to 433 members, a quarter of whom signed up as volunteers to support projects on energy, cycling, schools engagement, supply chains, community listening and education for sustainability.
+The Sustainability Champions network, which empowers our community to make positive and sustainable changes to their work environments, now includes 366 staff members and 62 teams, with 39 teams receiving Gold, Silver, Bronze or Foundation Awards in 2022-23.

 We also continued to improve the sustainability of our operations, reducing our scope 1, 2 and 3 carbon emissions.
 Our Heat Decarbonisation Plan sets out how we will reduce emissions from heating our buildings over the next 20 years, and we are rolling out key projects to deliver on these ambitions.
-The Directorate of Estates & Facilities created a 'Strategy and Action Plan for Embedding Sustainability in Capital Projects' and are on track to achieve a BREEAM rating of 'Excellent' for two buildings.
+We have developed a new strategy and action plan to further embed sustainability into our capital projects and are on track to achieve a BREEAM rating of 'Excellent' for two buildings.
 Our waste production and water usage are continuing to decrease, and we have implemented biodiversity projects across our campuses.
-We continued to encourage more active travel by organising a cycling tour, and we supported sustainable business travel by developing a sustainable travel guide and engaging with our travel providers.
+We continued to encourage more active travel by organising a cycling tour, as well as more sustainable business travel by developing a sustainable travel guide and engaging with our travel providers.

-In July 2022, King's was recertified as a Fairtrade University, achieving two stars in the student-led audit.
-King's Food was also awarded three stars by the Sustainability Restaurant Association (SRA) through the Food Made Good report.
+In July 2022, King's was re-certified as a Fairtrade University, achieving two stars in the student-led audit.
+King's Food was also awarded 3 stars by the Sustainability Restaurant Association (SRA) through the Food Made Good report.

-Following divestment from fossil fuels, the Finance Team met the target to invest 40 per cent of its funds in investments with a positive purpose two years early.
+Following divestment from fossil fuels, the Finance Team met the target to invest 40% of its funds in investments with a positive purpose two years early.
 The Procurement Team has continued to improve supply chain sustainability through new contracts, tools and partnerships.

 Leveraging the core of our work on education and research, our 2022 SDG curriculum mapping showed how academics are already driving Education for Sustainability through innovative modules across faculties.
-The co-created, open access, online (KEATS) module on Sustainability & Climate saw 997 students and staff enrol in its second year running, with 281 successfully completing it.
-King's committed to a major step up in its research on climate and sustainability, providing new funds to help connect and scale research across all faculties over the next three years.
+The co-created, open access, online (KEATS) module on Sustainability & Climate saw 997 students and staff enrol in its second year running, 281 of whom successfully completed it.

+King's committed to a major step up in its research on climate and sustainability, providing almost £6m of its core funds to help connect and scale research across all faculties over the next three years.
 In 2022-23, new centres and networks were established, and a brand-new King's Climate & Sustainability Seed Fund was launched, accompanied by a series of networking events bringing together students and staff working in the climate and sustainability field to share knowledge and foster connections.

 Finally, we continued to collaborate on sustainability topics with our local communities and the wider sector.
-This includes our partnership with Citizens UK, our involvement in the Alliance for Sustainability Leadership in Education (EAUC) and the London Student Sustainability Conference, and our role as one of the first organisations in the Lambeth Climate Partnership Group.
+This includes our partnership with Citizens UK, our involvement in the Environmental Association for Universities and Colleges (EAUC) and the London Student Sustainability Conference, and our role as one of the first organisations in the Lambeth Climate Partnership Group.

-This report summarises the efforts made by the entire King's community to make the university more sustainable: from managing our estates and providing sustainable food to engaging with our local communities and driving Education for Sustainability.
-We hope it inspires you to take action on climate and sustainability, whatever your role within or beyond King's.
+This report summarises the efforts made by the entire King's community to make the university more sustainable: from managing our estates and providing sustainable food, to engaging with our local communities and driving Education for Sustainability.
+We hope it inspires you to take action on climate and sustainability, no matter your role within or beyond King's.

-3. 2022-23 sustainability targets
+2022-23 Sustainability targets